 Since the Judgment, the NCMA has taken the lead in cooperative management of its management area.
-The NCMA TG met monthly throughout 2016 and has been a willing and active participant in the SMGBMA technical subcommittee, which first met in 2009.
+The NCMA TG met monthly throughout 2017 and has been a willing and active participant in the SMGBMA technical subcommittee, which first met in 2009 (the SMGBMA technical subcommittee did not meet in 2017).
 The purpose of the SMGBMA technical subcommittee is to coordinate efforts among the management areas, such as enhanced monitoring of groundwater levels and improved sharing of data.
 With the current threats to water supply in all management areas, greater communication, analytical collaboration, and data sharing, especially between NCMA and NMMA, are encouraged.

-An outcome of actions initiated by NCMA in early 2016 resulted in several activities of increased discussion and collaboration between the NCMA and NMMA.
-One of the initiatives was the formation of an NCMA-NMMA Management Coordination Committee to discuss items of mutual concern and develop strategies for addressing the concerns.
+An outcome of actions initiated by NCMA in early 2016 resulted in several activities of increased discussion and collaboration between the NCMA and NMMA throughout 2017.
+The NCMA-NMMA Management Coordination Committee met four times in 2017 to discuss items of mutual concern and develop strategies for addressing the concerns.

 Another area of increased mutual collaboration between the NCMA and NMMA was the formation of a technical team, consisting of representatives from the NCMA and NMMA, to collaboratively develop a single data set of water level data points to prepare a consistent set of semiannual water level contour maps for the NCMA and NMMA, so that the maps from each management area would represent a mutually agreed upon condition at the NCMA/NMMA boundary.
+This collaboration continued throughout 2017.

 A third initiative was to create a Modeling Subcommittee, composed of a select set of representatives from the NCMA and NMMA, to discuss the feasibility and possible work scope for the development of a numerical groundwater flow model of the SMGB, or at least that portion of the basin north of the Santa Maria River.
+When the Phase 1B groundwater flow model project was initiated in 2017, representatives from this subcommittee formed a technical review and advisory committee to provide input to the modeling consultant and monitor progress.